FBI defends length of probe into fatal police shooting

 Ghaisar died after a November 2017 chase on the George Washington Parkway.
 Ghaisar’s family filed a federal lawsuit seeking $25 million and answers about what happened.

-A video released by Fairfax County Police shows officers shooting Ghaisar after he stopped his car, then started to drive off as officers drew their weapons.
+A video released by Fairfax County Police shows officers shooting Ghaisar after he stopped his car, then started to drive off.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.